Your experiences of pain after a breast augmentation are unique, but there are some things to expect.

 Giving you sharp twitching, or burning sensations.

-If an area is numb after breast surgery you can expect (if the nerves aren't damaged) to experience zingers.
+If an area is numb after a breast augmentation you can expect (if the nerves aren't damaged) to experience zingers.

 If you have no numbness you shouldn’t experience them, and be glad you don't - they kinda hurt!